Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Experiments

-We further evaluate \method on diverse heterophilous graphs for node classification.
+\textbf{Generalization to Heterophilous Graphs.} We further evaluate \method on diverse heterophilous graphs, with node classification as the downstream task.
 We target both the heterophily-specific GNN models \textbf{ACMGCN}~\cite{luan2022revisiting} and \textbf{LINKX}~\cite{lim2021large}, along with a standard 2-layer GCN.
 We report results in Tab.~\ref{tab:append-hete}.
 From the table, we can observe that our logic poisoning method achieves high ASR across diverse graphs and backbones.
 This indicates our core idea, i.e., explicitly guiding the model's inner prediction logic to emphasize the injected triggers when predicting the poisoned nodes, maintains effectiveness consistently.
 More comparisons with baselines transferred from other domains are provided in Appendix~\ref{sec:append-c8}.
-Further analysis of the generalization ability of \method under challenging label and feature settings can be found in Appendix~\ref{sec:append-rebuttal-3}.
+More analysis of our generalization ability under challenging label and feature settings can be found in Appendix~\ref{sec:append-rebuttal-3}.